379th Air Expeditionary Wing: B-52 era

-Post-Cold War era
+Farewell to the Buff

 Retirement of the B-52G began in the late 1980s, however the Gulf War of 1990–1991 resulted in a temporary delay in the inactivation of B-52G units.
 Wurtsmith-based B-52s were flown on missions against Iraq staged out of Prince Abdullah AB in Jeddah, Saudi Arabia.
 These planes were part of the 1708th Bombardment Wing (Provisional), a provisional wing formed from B-52s out of Barksdale, Castle, Wurtsmith, and others.
 The planes arrived at dawn on the first day of the air war.

 One plane flew 29 missions out of Jeddah, the most of any bomber crew in the theater.
 During the Gulf War, 379th Bomb Wing aircraft carried the "Triangle K" tail flash in honor of their World War II predecessors and heritage.

 The 379th Bombardment Wing was inactivated on 30 June 1993 as a result of the 1991 Base Realignment and Closure process which closed Wurtsmith AFB.
 On the overcast foggy morning of 15 December 1992, the last B-52, 57–6492, Old Crow Express, was flown to Davis–Monthan Air Force Base.

+Twenty-first century

+The wing was reactivated at Al Udeid Air Base, Qatar, in 2002.
+It has fought in Operation Iraqi Freedom, Operation Enduring Freedom, Operation New Dawn, Operation Odyssey Dawn and provided airpower to Combined Joint Task Force - Horn of Africa.
+The wing and its associate units operate more than 100 aircraft, providing combat power, aeromedical evacuation and intelligence support for three theaters of operations, as well as facilitating humanitarian flights.